stephcmartin/ArithmeticApp-www/README.md

 The toughest hurdle was doing the CRUD actions with react.js, a language that I'm still relatively new to.
 Sadly, with the limited timeframe I managed all to complete Create, Read and Delete.

+## Update Action:

+I managed to create a new edit form that renders the exisiting question, answer and distractor.

+Need to figure out a way to access the input fields and will then be able to PATCH.

+The current code is 80% there!

 ## What I would do next

 - Add success/error messages to UI